iTwin/itwinjs-core/docs/learning/ECSqlReference/ECSqlOptions.md

 # ECSQLOPTIONS or OPTIONS clause

-`ECSQLOPTIONS` which can also be written as just `OPTIONS` use to specify flags thats will effect processing of ECSQL statement.
+`ECSQLOPTIONS` (or `OPTIONS` for short) are used to specify flags thats will effect processing of the ECSQL statement.

 Syntax: `<select-stmt> OPTIONS option[=val] [,...]`